MingyuYang-Yale/BENG469/SP25/Lab0-Basic of HPC and OOD/README.md

 ```
 This command removes files (```rm``` is short for “remove”).

 Deleting Is Forever!
 Linux doesn’t have a trash bin that we can recover deleted files.
-Instead, when we delete files, they are unhooked from the file system so that their storage space on disk can be recycled.
+So think twice when you use `rm` command.

 ```rm``` by default only works on files, not directories.